lskatz/SneakerNet/README.md

 The inbox is some directory where sequencing runs will be deposited.
 In our lab, this is a samba folder, but it could simply be a directory that user `cp` files to.
-The inbox must have permissions like so:
+The inbox must have permissions like so.
+In our example, we have a special group name for this inbox so that other users can contribute to it.
+However, the group name `sequencermaster` would also work.

     $ inbox=/path/to/inbox
     $ chmod g+s $inbox
-    $ chown sequencermaster.sequencermaster $inbox
+    $ chown sequencermaster.edlb $inbox
+    $ ls -ld $inbox
+      #  drwxrwsr-x.
+4 sequencermaster edlb 4 Apr 18 12:03 /path/to/inbox

 ## As 'sequencermaster'